Efficient Dual-domain Image Dehazing with Haze Prior Perception: Experiments

-Beyond synthetic datasets, our method performs exceptionally well on real-world datasets, including Dense-Haze~\cite{ancuti2019dense} and NH-HAZE~\cite{9150807}.
-While its PSNR on NH-HAZE is slightly lower than Dehamer~\cite{9879191}, it ranks second overall.
-Notably, it achieves the highest SSIM on both datasets, demonstrating its strong generalization and ability to reconstruct global structures in real-world hazy scenarios.
+Beyond synthetic datasets, our method performs exceptionally well on real-world benchmarks such as Dense-Haze and NH-HAZE.
+It achieves the highest scores in both PSNR and SSIM, demonstrating an exceptional ability to recover high-fidelity details while preserving accurate global structures.
+This balanced superiority underscores its strong generalization capability to real-world hazy conditions.